Sean Landeta: Post-playing career

 In September 2005, Landeta was elected to the Towson University Hall of Fame.

 In November 2006, Landeta was elected to the NCAA Division II College Football Hall of Fame.

 In May 2009, Landeta was elected to the Pennsylvania Sports Hall of Fame in Philadelphia.

 In September 2011, Landeta was elected to the inaugural Loch Raven High School Hall of Fame Class.

 In November 2011, Landeta was elected to the State of Maryland Sports Hall of Fame.

 In 2010, Landeta became eligible for the Pro Football Hall of Fame and appeared on the ballot for the first time.

-In 2024, Landeta was named to the New York Giants 100th Anniversary Team.

 After his retirement from the NFL, Landeta has worked with the Eagles and Giants organizations as an alumnus of both teams.
 He has worked in the media for CBS Radio, FOX Television, ComCast Network and Westwood One.
 In addition, Landeta has spoken and appeared on numerous radio and television shows around the country.
 Landeta has also been involved with many charities throughout his NFL career.